 DOES FAT FREEZING WORK?

-Fat freezing (also called cryolipolysis) was FDA-approved in 2010, and recommended as a fat loss treatment by the NCBI following a safety and efficacy study carried out in 2015.
+The short answer is yes.
+Fat freezing was FDA-approved in 2010, and it was recommended as a fat loss treatment by the NCBI following a safety and efficacy study carried out in 2015.

 Am I suitable for fat freezing?